+Pumpkin.
+Spice.
+Cake.
+This is happening.
 All my childhood memories of Halloween are centered around this recipe.
-Every Halloween, my mom would whip up a batch of these and her amazing vegetable beef soup (recipe here).
+Every Halloween, my mom would bake a batch of these and make a pot full of her amazing vegetable beef soup (recipe here).

-My brother and I would come home from trick-or-treating, dump our candy out on the floor, and start to organize it.
-Yes, we were and still are strange.
-I would sort mine into extremelyyy detailed piles.
+After eating plenty of cake + soup, my brother and I would come home from trick-or-treating, dump our candy out on the floor, and start to organize it into extremely detailed piles.

 We’re talking regular Reese’s in one pile and Pumpkin-shaped Reese’s in ANOTHER pile.